 Link prediction is a common machine learning task applied to graphs: training a model to learn, between pairs of nodes in a graph, where relationships should exist.
-More precisely, the input of the machine learning model are examples of node pairs which are labeled as connected or not connected.
-The GDS library provides Link prediction, see here.
-Here we describe an additional method that provides an end-toend Link prediction experience.
-In addition to managing a predictive model, it also manages:
+More precisely, the input to the machine learning model are examples of node pairs.
+During training, the node pairs are labeled as adjacent or not adjacent.